CALL FOR PROJECTS 2025

 UNIFRANCE

-Founded in 1949, Unifrance is the organization responsible for promoting French cinema and TV content worldwide.
-Located in Paris, Unifrance employs around 50 staff members, as well as representatives based in the U.S., in China, and soon in Japan.
-The organization currently brings together more than 1,000 French cinema and TV content professionals (producers, talents, agents, sales companies, etc.) working together to promote French films and TV programmes among foreign audiences, industry executives, and media.
+Based in Paris, Unifrance has around fifty staff members, as well as representatives in the United States, China, and in Japan.
+Today, the association brings together over 1,000 professionals in the French cinema and television sectors (including producers, artists, talent agents, and sales companies), who work together to promote French films and television content to audiences, industry professionals, and foreign media.

 Please contact program@frenchinmotion.org for any questions.